 Skip to content

-Art and History – Looking for Artists To Interpret History with Art
+Art and History – Looking for Artists To Interpret History to Celebrate NJ250

 The Mr. Local History Project is looking for any artists to interpret our local history boards to create memorable images of local history for the Somerset Hills communities of Bernardsville, Bernards Township, Bedminster, Peapack and Gladstone.

-If you’re interested in volunteering, drop us a note and we can connect to discuss.
+If you’re interested in volunteering, drop us a note, and we can connect to discuss.

 Chief Nowenoik and John Harrison strike a deal to purchase 3,000 acres for $50.